fmtr/amniotic/readme.md

 with a single device, even if set up in multi-room configurations.
 Also, the streaming services often won't allow a single account to play multiple streams, even _if_ multiple devices are used.

+These limitations motivated me to create Amniotic.

 ## Setting Up

 ### Hardware

-Any vaguely suitable device (i.e. with a network connection and audio outputs) should work, but it was primarily intended for (and developed on) a Raspberry Pi 4B.
+Any vaguely suitable device (i.e. with a network connection and audio outputs) should work, but it was primarily intended for (and developed on) a dedicated Raspberry Pi 4B.
 The lowest spec I've tested on is a Pi Zero W 1, which works fine but struggled playing more than one Theme at a time.
+And obviously you'll have better results with better audio equipment (amps, speakers, etc.), especially for lower-frequency themes.

 ### Platform

-Again any platform should work, but these instructions focus on Raspbian/Debian.
+Again any platform should work, but Raspbian/Debian are best tested.

 ### Installing

 #### Raspberry Pi (Linux)

-To install on Raspbian, or any Debian Linux etc., first install dependencies, then the Amntioc package:
+To install on Raspbian, or any Debian Linux etc., first install dependencies, then the Amniotic package:

 ```console
 apt update -y